o-ran-sc/nonrtric-plt-rappmanager/README.md

 This integration is based on the CAPIF function developed as part of O-RAN SC.
 It is available [here](https://github.com/o-ran-sc/nonrtric-plt-sme/blob/master/capifcore/README.md)

+### Integration of DME (ICS)

+This integration is based on the ICS as part of O-RAN SC NONRTRIC.
+It is available [here](https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric/en/latest/overview.html#information-coordination-service)

 ## Flow Diagrams

 ### Application Lifecycle